-If you’ve been watching my BitChute and YouTube videos, you would already know 99% of the music in the background is sourced from one artist, Chad Marco, so I couldn’t be happier for my first album review to be his latest Robot Music Vol.9002 mixtape.
+If you’ve been watching my BitChute, YouTube and Mgtow.tv videos, you would already know 90% of the music in the background is sourced from a single artist: Chad Marco, so I couldn’t be happier for my first album review to be his latest Robot Music Vol.9002 mixtape.

 Chad Marco is a rapper, but the main draw is that his target audience are NEETs (No Education Employment or Training) and other loser-adjacent groups, and the album does a great service in sympathizing with the common themes experienced in those circles, specifically the insecurities regarding sex, women, depression, out-casting from society, and many other one-off variety moments unique to the NEET/Virgin lifestyle.

-It’s a feels-inducing, anime referencing, meme-laced production, backed by incredibly competent, dynamic, and layered musical composition.
+It’s a feels-inducing, anime referencing, meme-laced production, backed by competent, dynamic, and layered musical composition.

 As I’ve stated earlier, I regularly use his instrumentals for my videos, so it’s really great to finally hear the rap lyrics that the tracks were intended for.